Why Did the Revolutionary Lawyers Confuse Custom and Reason?, 58 U. Chi. L. Rev. (1991)

 Second, and more important, I want to raise some necessary doubts in the minds of scholars of the American Revolution, who have not quite faced the historical problems presented by the "mingling" jurisprudence of the eighteenth century.
 For generations, Americanists have debated whether the legal thinking of the American Revolutionaries was "about" custom or "about" deductive natural law.
 Legal historians once widely assumed that the Revolution was instigated, and the Constitution ratified, by lawyers who were somehow motivated by a belief in deductive natural law.
 More recently, historians have tended to suppose that common law tradition, or customary law tradition, or some mixture of the two described by the catch-phrase "Rights of Englishmen," was the motivating force.
 Both of these lines of interpretation attribute much more coherence and intelligibility to revolutionary era legal writings than those writings possess.
 Revolutionary era lawyers unreflectively conflated reason and custom-which means that, in many respects, we can never draw definitive conclusions about constitutional interpretation from their writings.

 Date of Authorship for this Version

 Whitman, James Q., "Why Did the Revolutionary Lawyers Confuse Custom and Reason?"
 (1991).
 Faculty Scholarship Series.
-Paper 657.
+657.